-*Ideally, students should register the internship at the beginning of the experience.
-If a summer internship starts in May, please do not wait until the deadline to register.
-If the internship starts after June 9, please contact Amity Fox (firstname.lastname@example.org).
+*Students should register the internship at the beginning of the experience/term.
+If a summer internship starts in May, do not wait until the June deadline to register.
+If you are considering an internship that starts after a published deadline, please contact Amity Fox

 The Internship Notation Program is Dickinson's official way of recognizing an internship.
 The program runs in the fall, spring, or summer terms.
 While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
 All program components are submitted online.

 After successfully completing the INP while interning, the internship site name will appear on the student's transcript as course number INTR 7xx.

 Several academic disciplines allow or require the internship notation program to fulfill their majors' graduation requirements, including Policy Studies (Law & Policy and Policy Management), Environmental Studies, Women's & Gender Studies, and Archaeology (for those not doing excavation fieldwork), International Business & Management, and the Health Studies Certificate program.